rife2/rife2/README.md

 RIFE2 preserves most of the original features and adds new ones, for a fraction of the footprint and with even greater developer productivity than before.
-RIFE2 was created by Geert Bevin, one of the first Java Champions and speaker at many Java conferences.
+RIFE2 is created by Geert Bevin, one of the first Java Champions and speaker at many Java conferences.

 **This is a quick tutorial, the [full documentation](https://github.com/gbevin/rife2/wiki)